-Users shall not access, release, use, or disseminate (via email or otherwise) confidential or proprietary information such as personal data about identifiable individuals including unencrypted Personal Account Numbers (PAN) including, but not limited to social security numbers, credit card numbers, or commercial information about business organizations, unless the individual User is authorized by BCC to do so and such access, release, use, or dissemination is consistent with state and federal laws.
+Users shall not access, release, use, or disseminate (via email or otherwise) confidential or proprietary information such as personal data about identifiable individuals including unencrypted Personal Account Numbers (PAN) including, but not limited to social security numbers, credit card numbers, or commercial information about business organizations, unless the individual User is authorized by Bristol to do so and such access, release, use, or dissemination is consistent with state and federal laws.
 The confidentiality of student educational records shall additionally be subject to the requirements of the Family Educational Rights and Privacy Act (FERPA).

-Most desktop computers at BCC are connected to a local area network, which links computers within BCC, and, through the wide area network, to the Internet.
+Most desktop computers at Bristol are connected to a local area network, which links computers within Bristol, and, through the wide area network, to the Internet.
 As such, it is critically important that Users take particular care to avoid compromising the security of the network.
 Users shall not connect any non-approved devices to the College’s networks including but not limited to: servers, printers, switches, routers, firewalls, or wireless access points.
-Because the installation of unauthorized software can severely compromise computer and network security, Users are not permitted to install any software on BCC computers without the permission and involvement of Information Technology Services (ITS) personnel.
+Because the installation of unauthorized software can severely compromise computer and network security, Users are not permitted to install any software on Bristol computers without the permission and involvement of Information Technology Services (ITS) personnel.